MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

----When we encountered errors during our experiments, we used a combination of debugging methods, both traditional debugging techniques with print statements and step-by-step inspection of the code to identify issues, as well as using debugging tools such as profilers.
-We performed a single profiling run using cProfile on our main code to understand the runtime behavior of different features and methods.
-We used it to answer questions about the performance of our code, such as how often each method was called and how much time each method spent.---
+---When we encountered errors during our experiments, we used a combination of debugging methods, both traditional debugging techniques with logging and step-by-step inspection of the code with breakpoints to identify issues, as well as using debug mode break on errors.
+We performed profiling using Pytorch profiler with tensorboard on our two training scripts code to compare our Pytorch and Pytorch Lightning versions.
+We used it to answer questions about the performance of our code, such as how often each method was called and how much time each method spent, as well as CPU, GPU and memory usage. ---

 ## Working in the cloud